A Tale of Two States (I)

 Oil, acrylic, sunflower seeds (in shellac), sand, cement, paper, ash, bronze, iron, ink, pastel, and charcoal on canvas

-One causes the other, one becomes the other, one is the other.
+One leads to the other, one becomes the other, one is the other.

 Nov.
 11, 2023

 Armistice Day.
-The largest Pro-Palestine protest erupted in London.
+The biggest pro-Palestinian protest breaks out in London.

 “Gaza, Gaza, don’t you cry, we will never let you die!”